hiren-j/CP-Vault/AVL Tree/Insertion In AVL Tree/README.md

-## 🌳 Cases of Unbalancing in AVL Trees
+## 🌳 Cases of Unbalancing in AVL Tree

 The following cases of unbalancing occur based on the side of insertion: